ytsvetko/metaphor/README.md

   </blockquote>
   The following script demonstrates commands needed for installing the dependencies: ```install_dependencies.sh```

 Example
 -------
-To see usage example run the script
+For usage example run the script
 ```example.sh```

 Usage
 -------